HybridVariationalInference

 .

-— Methodpredict_gf(rng, g, f, ϕ::AbstractVector, xM::AbstractMatrix, interpreters;
+predict_hvi(rng, g, f, ϕ::AbstractVector, xM::AbstractMatrix;

-get_transPMs, get_ca_int_PMs, n_sample_pred=200,
+get_transPMs, get_ca_int_PMs, n_sample_pred=200, gdev = identity)

 : Array(n_obs, n_site, n_sample_pred)

-of model predictions.
+of model predictions.θsP

 Arguments